 David founded Lighthaus in 2013.
-He was a technology columnist and journalist at the Los Angeles Times for 7 years and a recipient of the John S. Knight Journalism fellowship at Stanford.
-David has a degree in computer science from Yale, and a degree in fiction writing from the University of Iowa.
+He is a lecturer at the Stanford School of Medicine, and covered technology for 7 years at the Los Angeles Times.
+A recipient of the John S. Knight Journalism fellowship at Stanford, David has a degree in computer science from Yale, and a degree in fiction writing from the University of Iowa.

 David Axelrod MD, lead medical consultant

 Dr. Axelrod is a pediatric cardiologist at Lucile Packard Children's Hospital Stanford, and co-creator of the Stanford Virtual Heart.
 He specializes in the care of children with critical cardiac disease from acquired and congenital heart disease.